Surfing in Sardinia

 Surf forecast Sardinia

-Check the surf foecast below.
-We’ve chosen Buggerru as surf spot because it had a good reputation.
+Check the surf forecast below.
+We’ve chosen Capo Mannu as surf spot because it had a good reputation.

 Conclusion